robotframework/PythonRemoteServer/README.rst

     RobotRemoteServer(MyLibrary())

 By default the server listens to address 127.0.0.1 and port 8270.
-See the next section for information how to configure them.
+See the next section for information about configuring the server.

 Configuration
 -------------